 Wen keeps the wheels of commerce rolling around MetaGeek.
 She leads our operations processes, manufacturing, and inventory control – expertly taking care of getting all the versions of Wi-Spy and Chanalyzer built, packaged, and shipped.
 She also manages the flow and availability of all the third-party products we sell on our site.
 Wen is also heading up several new shipping and management initiatives which will result in better processes and faster product delivery.

 Craig translates finance data for the geeks – handling budgets, forecasting, HR / benefit oversight, and general number crunching.
 With wide-ranging experience in accounting, finance, and human resources, he’s worked with medical, non-profit, and tech sector companies from start-ups to those with annual revenues of nearly $1 Billion.
 Craig received his MBA in 2008 from Boise State University with an emphasis in entrepreneurship and data analysis.
 In his free time, he enjoys reading and playing with air-cooled Volkswagens.

 Swiss Army Knife

-Lael doubles as both our front-line Customer Service and Office Manager, and wishes she had 4 more arms and hands.
-At the front desk, Lael works with customers via phone, live chat, and email, creates quotes, and processes orders.
-Wielding near-obsessive organizational skills, she also takes care of the Geeks’ travel arrangements, keeps the office stocked with snacks and supplies, negotiates with the HVAC guy, plans events, and remembers everyone’s favorite sandwich choice.
+Sarah doubles as both our front-line Customer Service and Office Manager.
+At the front desk, Sarah works with customers via phone, and email, creates quotes, processes orders, and dabbles in accounting.
+Wielding near-obsessive organizational skills, she also takes care of the Geeks’ travel arrangements, keeps the office stocked with snacks and supplies, negotiates with the HVAC guy, and plans events.
 Outside of MetaGeek, Sarah enjoys staying active with hot yoga, hiking up Table Rock, or going for a run on the greenbelt with her golden retriever.
 Sarah is an active member of the Grace Church of Christ, and does volunteer work at the Boise Rescue Mission’s City Light shelter for women and children.